Tim-Jackins/git-lessons/engineering/2_hello_github.md

 Now go to your remote repository's page on GitHub.com, and refresh the page.
 Wow!
 Everything is now the same locally as it is remotely.
 Congrats on your first public repository!

-This year we are going to move away from using the sigma wiki and instead are going to make your engineering notebook a repo!
+This year we are going to move away from using the wiki and instead are going to make your engineering notebook a repo!
 This means two things:

 You must...

-- make a new repo called `Engineering 4 Notebook` and push it to GitHub
+- make a new repo called `Engineering-4` and push it to GitHub
 - store all of your lessons, and your write-ups in this repo

 I suggest ordering your notebook like so, see below, but you can order it however you like.